dedis/cothority/omniledger/README.md

 details of how the transactions themselves are handled, we will include them as seem fit.

-This document describes the part of omniledger that are implemented and how to use them.
+This document describes the part of OmniLedger that are implemented and how to use them.
 It should grow over time as more parts of the system are implemented.

 ## Overview